ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 2. Find `/((([0-9A-F]{2} ){2} ){8})/`, replace with `/\1\n/`.
 3. Find `/  $/` (two spaces before the `$`), replace with `//` (delete).

-TODO: Fill in with Debuggy data, update explanations

 ```hexdump

 ```

 ## To Do

+* Fill in code box with Debuggy data
 * Add jumping data for Debuggy
 * Add horizontal walls